 What is hyperemesis gravidarum?

 Hyperemesis gravidarum, or HG, is an uncommon condition that is much more severe than normal pregnancy sickness.
-It is severe form of nausea and vomiting in pregnancy, also known as NVP.
+It is a severe form of nausea and vomiting in pregnancy (NVP).

 It can be so severe that a woman becomes dehydrated, loses weight and may have to be admitted to hospital and treated with intravenous fluids under specialist care.